ArazTayefe/DJI-Tello-EDU_ROS2/README.md

 If you encounter any issues, please open an issue on GitHub.
 Contributions are welcome!

-This code is tested on Ubuntu 22 with ROS2 Humble installed on it.
+This code is tested on Ubuntu 22 and ROS2 Humble.

 ### License